GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ]
 ```

 A login policy is always an array of objects that represent expected Verifiable Credentials.
 For each expected credential, we have to specify a unique ID used for internal tracking.
-We also need to provide an array of pattern objects, describing how the credential looks like and how its values are used.
+We also need to provide an array of pattern objects, describing what the credential looks like and how its values are used.

 A pattern object has the following fields:

 - `claimPath` is a JSONPath that points to one or more values in the credential.
-If it points to multiple values, they will be aggregated in a new object and indexed by just their final JSONPath component. _This is generally convenient, but can lead to values being overwritten if not careful and working with a credential that uses the same path components in different depths._
+If it points to multiple values, they will be aggregated into a new object and indexed by just their final JSONPath component. _This is generally convenient, but can lead to values being overwritten if not careful, and working with a credential that uses the same path components in different depths._
 - `newPath` is the new path of the value relative to the root of the token it will be written into.
 This value is optional, as long as `claimPath` points to exactly one value.
 In that case, it defaults to `$.<final claimPath component>`.
 - `token` optionally defines if the claim value ends up either in `"id_token"` or `"access_token"`, with the former being the default.
 - `required` is optional and defaults to `false`